panda-tpn/panda-tpn.github.io/index.md

 Output format and options flags:

     -P, --plan
-        Generate inequation systems for traces matching a scenario or a time horizon (only with -M and -R)
+        List traces matching a scenario or a time horizon (only with -M and -R).
+        Add option -v to print the associated constraints systems.

     --aut int[=1]
        Output LTS in .aut format, as read by Aldebaran.
 Option --aut=2